BLOG BIZ | ADVOCACY

 The Fight For Disability Rights Continues

-I think the difference between those who fight for social justice and those who are against it is our view on humanity.
+The difference between those who fight for social justice and those who are against it is our view on humanity.
 People who respect differences and are open to accepting others as they are with empathy understand that “life,” no matter who it belongs to, matters.
 Even the elitists have no more or less value than those whom they deem less than.

 “Around 15 percent of the world’s population, or estimated 1 billion people, live with disabilities.
 They are the world’s largest minority.”* The thing that sets our community apart from other minority groups is we are wholly inclusive.
 Anyone at any age, social status, ethnicity, religion, gender, etc. can become a member at any point in their lives.
-What’s sad is some of us take the stance that disability rights are ‘not our problem,’ that is until we become disabled.
+Some of us take the stance that disability rights are ‘not our problem,’ that is until we become disabled.
 However, being ‘temporarily-abled’ as the majority of us are, makes it our problem.

 People with disabilities share many of the same characteristics of our temporarily-abled counterparts, we simply do things a little differently.
 We’ve come a long way since the ADA became law however the fight for Accessibility, Inclusion, and Representation continues.